Sanmao (writer): Career

 Sanmao studied philosophy at the Chinese Culture University in Taiwan, with the goal of "[finding] the solution to problems in life."
 There, she dated a fellow student; however, becoming "disillusioned with romance," she moved to Madrid, Spain at age 20 and began studying at the Complutense University of Madrid.
 In Madrid, she met Spanish marine engineer José María Quero y Ruíz, whom she would later marry.

 Sanmao later moved to Germany, where she intensively studied German, sometimes up to 16 hours per day.
 Within nine months, she earned a qualification to teach German and began studying ceramics.

 At age 26, Sanmao returned to Taiwan.
 She was engaged to a teacher from Germany, but he died of a heart attack before they could marry.
-Sanmao returned to Madrid and began teaching English at a primary school, rekindled her relationship with Ruíz, and married him in 1973, in the then-Spanish-controlled Western Sahara.
+Sanmao returned to Madrid and began teaching English at a primary school, rekindled her relationship with Ruíz, and married him in 1973, in the then-Spanish-controlled Spanish Sahara.

-In 1976 she published the autobiographical The Stories of the Sahara, based on her experiences living in the Sahara with Jose.
+In 1976 she published the autobiographical The Stories of the Sahara, based on her experiences living in the Spanish Sahara with Jose.
 Part travelogue and part memoir, it established Sanmao as an autobiographical writer with a unique voice and perspective.
 Following the book's immense success in Taiwan, British Hong Kong, and China, her early writings were collected under the title Gone With the Rainy Season.
-She continued to write, and her experiences in the Sahara and the Canary Islands were published in several more books.
+She continued to write, and her experiences in the Spanish Sahara and the Canary Islands were published in several more books.

 On 30 September 1979, Jose drowned in a diving accident.
 In 1980 she returned to Taiwan, and in November 1981, she traveled to Central and South America on commission from Taiwanese publishers.
 These experiences were recorded in subsequent works.
 From 1981 to 1984, she taught and lectured at her alma mater, Chinese Culture University, in Taiwan.
 After this point, she decided to dedicate herself fully to writing.

 Sanmao's books deal mainly with her own experiences studying and living abroad.
 They were extremely well received not only in Taiwan, but also in Hong Kong and China, and they remain popular.
 From 1976 to her death in 1991, Sanmao published more than 20 books.
 She also translated the comic Mafalda from Spanish to Chinese.